Fungeey/TeachAssistAPI/README.md

 # TeachAssistAPI
-A simple mark scraper / API for TeachAssist
+A simple mark scraper / API for TeachAssist.

 ### Setup